raylight75/Codeigniter-Currency-Converter-Helper/README.md

 ```sh
 <?php echo currency($row->price);?> <?php echo label();?>
 ```
-where we have data from database in this example object $row->price and <?php echo label();?> thath call helper function to display currency label from session.
+where we pass data from database in helper function like in this example object $row->price and <?php echo label();?> thath call helper function to display currency label from session.
 Use sql file to see table structure.